Rule Engine Threshold Tuning & Optimization

 return AdjudicationOutcome.APPROVED

-async def _check_accumulator_thresholds(self, payload: NCPDPClaimPayload) -> AdjudicationOutcome:
+async def _check_accumulator(self, p: NCPDPClaimPayload) -> AdjudicationOutcome:

-if payload.copay_accumulator_remaining is not None:
+if p.copay_accumulator_remaining is not None:

-if payload.copay_accumulator_remaining <= self.config.copay_accumulator_floor:
+if p.copay_accumulator_remaining <= self.config.copay_accumulator_floor:

 return AdjudicationOutcome.FINANCIAL_REVIEW